 Whether you’re getting into digital marketing as a career, or just want to learn the basics to broaden your business skillset, learning digital marketing can be a significant undertaking.
 One of the biggest challenges can be just knowing where to start, particularly considering the wealth of (sometimes conflicting) information out there.

 So, what should you do and where to begin?
-The following guide outlines my recommendations for learning the basics of digital marketing, from someone who’s personally been through the process.
-While this won’t teach you everything, following the steps below should give you a pretty good introduction to the world of digital.
+The following guide outlines my recommended steps to learn digital marketing (or the basics, at least), from someone who’s personally been through the process.
+Following the steps below and taking a look at my recommended learning resources should give you a pretty good introduction to the world of digital.

 1. Choose Your Focus